A note on commutation relations and finite dimensional approximations

 \begin{theorem} Let $\cA$ be a unital C*-algebra.
 Then the following conditions are equivalent. \begin{itemize} \item[(i)] $\cA$ is a F\o lner C*-algebra. \item[(ii)] Every faithful representation $\pi\colon\cA\to\cB(\cH)$ satisfies that $\pi(\cA)$ has an amenable trace. \item[(iii)] Every faithful and essential representation $\pi\colon\cA\to\cB(\cH)$ (i.e., $\pi(\cA)\cap \cK(\cH)=\{0\}$) satisfies that there is a net of positive trace-class operators $\{\rho_n\}_n\subset\cB(\cH)$ with $\mathrm{Tr}(\rho_n)=1$ and such that

 where $\|\cdot\|_1$ denotes the trace-class norm in $\cB(\cH)$. \end{itemize} \end{theorem}

 \begin{remark} We mention some additional useful facts around the class of F\o lner C*-algebras in relation to representations: \begin{itemize} \item[(i)] In part (iii) of Theorem~\ref{teo:equivalence} above one can choose the $\rho_n$ to have finite dimensional range, and also use equivalently the Hilbert-Schmidt norm instead of the trace-class norm. \item[(ii)] If a nonzero quotient of a unital C*-algebra $\cA$ is F\o lner, then $\cA$ itself is a F\o lner C*-algebra.
 In particular, if $\cA$ admits a finite-dimensional representation then it is immediately F\o lner.
 This property shows, for instance, that the universal C*-algebra generated by two projections is a F\o lner C*-algebra, as it admits one dimensional representations.
-This algebra is also 2-subhomogeneous and hence also type I (see \cite[IV.1.4.2]{bBlackadar06}). \item[(iii)] Nuclearity and F\o lner type conditions for C*-algebras are, in general, independent notions.
-The relation between the class of nuclear and F\o lner C*-algebras is given by the following statement (see \cite[Corollary~4.8]{AL14}).
-Let $\cA$ be a unital nuclear C*-algebra.
-Then $\cA$ is a F\o lner C*-algebra iff $\cA$ admits a tracial state.
-Recall also that any trace on a nuclear C*-algebra is amenable (cf. \cite[Proposition~6.3.4]{bBrown08}).
-We will relate these results when analyzing the resolvent algebras in the final section. \end{itemize} \end{remark}
+This algebra is also 2-subhomogeneous and hence also type I (see \cite[IV.1.4.2]{bBlackadar06}). \item[(iii)] Vaillant introduced in~\cite[Definition~2.1]{Vaillant96} the \textit{F\o lner-Voiculescu condition} on a separable C*-algebra $A$, and related it to growth notions (see also the previous~\cite{KV1992}).
+It is clear that if $A$ has the F\o lner-Voiculescu condition, in the sense of~\cite{Vaillant96}, then $A$ itself is algebraically amenable, and hence F\o lner in the sense of Definition~\ref{def:FA} by Theorem~\ref{teo:alg-amenable-Foelner} above.
+However, it is unclear whether these conditions are equivalent.
+Indeed, note that the F\o lner-Voiculescu condition~\cite{Vaillant96} requires the subspaces $X, Y$ to be contained in $A$, whereas for the F\o lner condition the approximations $\varphi_n$ might not be inner, i.e., coming from subspaces of $A$.
+This is a subtle difference, very similar to the difference between quasidiagonality and inner quasidiagonality (see~\cite{BlackadarKirchberg2001}). \end{itemize} \end{remark}